ValentinPatrakeev/ValentinPatrakeev/README.md

 ### Welcome to my Portfolio👋

 ---
 My name is Valentin Patrakeev.
-I'm an aspiring Junior Data Scientist This GitHub repository will serves as my portfolio.
+I am a machine learning specialist This GitHub repository will serve as my portfolio.
 ---

 My contacts: